t46/research-automation-perspective-paper/README.md

 # Speculative Exploration on the Concept of Artificial Agents Conducting Autonomous Research

 This paper speculatively explores the concept of artificial agents that conduct research autonomously.
-The content of the thesis is all described in `main.tex`.
+The content of the paper is all in `main.tex`.
 The files under `archive` are currently unused.

 The compiled PDF is [here](https://github.com/t46/research-automation-perspective-paper/blob/gh-pages/main.pdf).